gesslar/glpu/doc/wiki/simul_efun/security.md

 ### PARAMETERS

-    mixed user - The user to check, either as a username string or an object.
+* `mixed user` - The user to check, either as a username string or an object.
 Defaults to the previous object.

-### RETURNS

-    int - 1 if the user has developer privileges, otherwise 0.

 ## DESCRIPTION